 5. Stay reachable

 ’, loneliness can rear its ugly head more than usual, even if working from home isn’t a synonym for social isolation.
 Despite the current mantra of ‘Stay Home’, it’s good for you to maintain contact with the outside world.
 With your family, friends and yes, with your clients too.

 The way in which you do this during a crisis situation will also have an impact on future collaborations and opportunities.
 Try to remain reachable and communicate any effect the situation will have on current projects and deadlines.
 Talk about your mutual expectations and the possible financial consequences.
 This way, you can support and strengthen each other, even in this difficult period.

+Do you have questions?
 Need advice tailored to your business?